 We review the trial court's ruling on the parties' cross-motions for summary judgment de novo.
 (Reliance Nat.
 Indemnity Co. v.
 General Star Indemnity Co.
-(1999) 72 Cal.App.4th 1063, 1074.)
-In doing so, we exercise " 'an independent assessment of the correctness of the trial court's ruling, applying the same legal standard as the trial court ' [Citations.]"
+(1999) 72 Cal.App.4th 1063, 1074 [85 Cal.
+Rptr.
+2d 627].)
+In doing so, we exercise "an independent assessment of the correctness of the trial court's ruling, applying the same legal standard as the trial court' [Citations.]"
 (Campanano v.
-California Medical Center (1995) 38 Cal.App.4th 1322, 1327.)
-In this case, the trial court indicted it "must respect [the] structure" of the federal scheme and that it would "not disturb the Governor's judgment absent a showing that his reading of California law was an abuse of discretion."
+California Medical Center (1995) 38 Cal.App.4th 1322, 1327 [45 Cal.
+Rptr.
+2d 606].)
+In this case, the trial court indicated it "must respect [the] structure" of the federal scheme and that it would "not disturb the Governor's judgment absent a showing that his reading of California law was an abuse of discretion."

 Appellants argue that we should impose a stricter standard because this case involves a pure question of law on undisputed facts.
 However, we agree with the trial court that our review is limited to determining whether the Governor abused his discretion in concluding that the opt out of the federal supervision requirement is consistent with state law.
-Instead of prescribing specific legal standards that must be met, the Centers for Medicare and Medicaid Service deliberately chose to give state governors the sole discretion to determine whether the removal of physician supervision is "consistent with" state law.
-(66 Fed.Reg., supra, at 56764.)
-In doing so, it rejected proposed language that would have required the governor to attest that the opt-out is consistent "with all relevant State laws."
-(Ibid.)
+Instead of prescribing specific legal standards that must be met, the Centers for Medicare and Medicaid Services deliberately chose to give state governors the sole discretion to determine whether the removal of physician supervision is "consistent with" state law.
+(66 Fed.Reg., supra, 56762, 56764.)
+In doing so, it rejected proposed language that would have required the Governor to attest that the opt out is consistent " with all relevant State laws.' " (Ibid.)